The five business must-haves for the new FLEXIBLE normal

 - Aligns people and purpose: Collaborative agreements are made based on what each team needs to deliver, considering what works for the individual and company.

 - Identifies needs and fosters commitment: Enabling individual buy-in builds a culture of trust and communication with individuals feeling supported whatever their position.

 - Ensures success: Results are focussed on outcomes over hours worked and an agreed way to measure and manage performance remotely or in the office.

 Flexibility Matters specialises in flexible working and, over the past 6 years, actively promoted that business change.
-If you’re looking to recruit flexibly or you’re a professional looking for a flexible career role, get in touch.
-Contact Emma and the team on 0781 0541 599 or email: email@example.com.
+If you’re looking to recruit flexibly and find out more about how we can help, or you’re a professional looking for a flexible career role, get in touch.
+Contact Emma and the team on 0781 0541 599 or email: firstname.lastname@example.org.